samiran-kawtikwar/GPU-BeFS/README.md

 - **LAP/**
   GPU-accelerated solver for the Linear Assignment Problem using tile-based primitives.
 Based on [2].

-- **RCAP/**
-  Implements subgradient-based bounding and feasibility routines for the Resource-Constrained Assignment Problem (RCAP), using the LAP module.
-Based on [3].

-- **QAP/** _(experimental)_
+- **QAP/**
-  Implements Gilmore-Lawler bounds for the Quadratic Assignment Problem.
-Not included in the main branch.
+  Implements Gilmore-Lawler bounds for the Quadratic Assignment Problem, also uses the LAP module.

 #### Utilities